 High accuracy and precision flow metering and control are critical for many semiconductor manufacturing techniques.
-Coriolis flow meters and controllers are ideal for low-flow liquid applications, and provide several benefits which make them an optimal choice for semiconductor processes including chemical vapor deposition (CVD).
-In this blog, we will briefly discuss the semiconductor industry and describe the role of Coriolis mass flow technology.
+These processes require tight liquid controls, and Coriolis flow meters and controllers are ideal for low-flow applications.
+They provide several benefits which make them an optimal choice for semiconductor processes including chemical vapor deposition (CVD).
+In this article, we will discuss the semiconductor industry and the role of Coriolis mass flow technology in it.

 Semiconductors are a crucial component of modern technology, found in nearly every single electronic device from smartphones and computers to washing machines.
 They possess an intermediate conductivity somewhere between conductors and insulators which can be manipulated through the doping of select impurities.
 For example, silicon is the most commonly used semiconductor material and can be doped with a mere 0.0001% boron to increase conductivity by a thousand times.
 This manipulability along with their unique properties make semiconductors a key component of integrated circuits which are found in a majority of electronic systems.

 Moore’s law famously predicts that the number of transistors in an integrated circuit doubles approximately every two years.
 While this trend is now beginning to slow due to the physical limits of miniaturization, it remains a strong driving force for the rapid growth and development of the semiconductor industry.
 Semiconductor-based components are constantly improving in terms of compactness, performance, efficiency, and cost.

 Semiconductor fabrication involves an extensive list of processing techniques.
 For integrated circuit chips, a cylindrical silicon ingot is sliced thin into “wafers” which are then cleaned and polished before being subjected to various additive and subtractive processing steps.
 One critical step is a technique called chemical vapor deposition (CVD).